cristiandiazperdomo/cristiandiaz/README.md

 - 💬 Ask me about **React**

-- 📄 Know about my experiences [I've been studyng at Platzi and Jóvenes a Programar.](I've been studyng at Platzi and Jóvenes a Programar.)
+- 📄 Know about my experiences i studied at Platzi and Jóvenes a Programar.

 - ⚡ Fun fact **I like to play the guitar, exercise and read books.**